 Remember, homeschooling is a marathon, not a sprint.
 You won’t win because someone else lost.

 You’ll win because you just keep going.
 And going.
 And going.

-Get back up every single time you think you cannot take it anymore.
+You get back up every single time you think you cannot take it anymore.

-Know you have at least one person in your corner who gave you this because He knows you can do it.
+But know this, you have at least one person in your corner who gave you this because He knows you can do it.
 God.
 If you don’t have Him, God help you.